NicoHood/Hoodloader/Readme.md

 SS Pin - RESET
 ```
 ![pictures/ProgrammingNano.jpg](pictures/ProgrammingNano.jpg)
-If you are programming the same board only MODI, MISO, SCK, SS is needed to connect.
+If you are programming the same board only MOSI, MISO, SCK, SS is needed to connect.
 ![pictures/ProgrammingMega.jpg](pictures/ProgrammingMega.jpg)

 How it works